Where to Find the Best Scuba Diving in Hawaii

 Niihau – Kauai

-Click here to learn more about this dive and the best times of the year to visit.
+Click here to check availability for this dive and the best times of the year to visit.

 Trips are usually 3 tanks and can go from 5am till 6-7PM depending on ocean conditions.
 While the trip there is not too long it’s the way back that can be a bit brutal when the swells inevitably pick up.